Commercial Property Insurance

 Both types of crime coverage require that you learn about the crime during the policy period or extended reporting period.

 Some insurance companies include flood coverage in their commercial property policies for areas with a low flood risk.
 However, most flood insurance is available only through the federal National Flood Insurance Program (NFIP).
+The Federal Emergency Management Agency (FEMA) runs NFIP.
 Some insurance companies may provide flood coverage in addition to NFIP coverage.

 You can buy flood insurance through licensed insurance agents.
-For a list of agents selling flood insurance in your area, call NFIP at 1-800-427-4661 or visit its website at www.fema.gov/national-flood-insurance-program.
+For a list of agents selling flood insurance in your area, call NFIP at 1-800-427-4661 or visit its website at www.floodsmart.gov/floodsmart.
+There is a 30-day waiting period after you buy a flood policy until it goes into effect.

 Windstorm and Hail Insurance along the Texas Coast